 (The grey building you see in the background is the Cottage before refurbishment)

 We make a start on the driveway with a 13 ton digger.
 Target is to complete a 160 meter long driveway and car park in one month!

-Our younger daughter Maisie aged 10 comes up with the name The Haybarn for our wedding venue.
+Our younger daughter Maisie aged 10 comes up with the name The Haybarn for our barn.

-The snow is melting leaving behind a lot of surface water the digger is turning our field into a canal!
-This is only the beginning of what becomes a lot of mud later!
+The snow is melting leaving behind a lot of surface water the digger is turning our field into a canal instead of a driveway !

 MID MARCH 2018,

 Two weeks into the job, more rain = more mud!

 The picture shows the top soil taken out to make the driveway is carefully placed into a large half moon shape to later plant many trees and turn this area to woodland for a future wedding ceremony.